-The GREAT-project (Growing Renewable Energy Applications and Technologies) of which Wittenborg University is a partner is going from strength to strength and was successfully presented in Ireland recently.
+The GREAT-project (Growing Renewable Energy Applications and Technologies) of which WUAS is a partner is going from strength to strength and was successfully presented in Ireland recently.
 GREAT is a cross-border EU-funded project which aims to encourage communities and small to medium size enterprises (SME’s) to develop technological solutions for Smart Grid, Renewable Energy and Distributive Generation.
 It also promotes research and develops policy issues for regulatory authorities and provides structured co-operation opportunities between SMEs, research institutes and technology developers.

-In this project, Wittenborg University is developing economic tools to inform and encourage SME to get further engaged in the use of green energy.
+In this project, WUAS is developing economic tools to inform and encourage SME to get further engaged in the use of green energy.
 The first economic tool, dealing with solar energy, was presented at a successful Tech Watch event in Claremorris, Ireland, organized by the Irish partners in GREAT, Údarás na Gaeltachta and WestBIC.

 In total there were 165 delegates and positive feedback from many attendees was received!
 Wittenborg was presented by dr Mirjam Leloux, senior lecturer and researcher in the area of Entrepreneurship and Innovation at Wittenborg.
 As far as the GREAT-project is concerned, she will contribute to research on sustainable energy.